matus-m/nlighten/nlighten-backend/docs/README.md

 If possible, keep the docs short and up-to-date.

 # CDI Logging Extension

-CDILoggingExtension class list all available beans during application startup.
-This feature is by default disabled, but can be enabled by setting system variable "NLIGHTEN_ENABLE_CDI_DEBUG" to true on your server (-DNLIGHTEN_ENABLE_CDI_DEBUG=true).
+`CDILoggingExtension` class list all available beans during application startup.
+This feature is by default disabled, but can be enabled by setting system variable `NLIGHTEN_ENABLE_CDI_DEBUG` to true on your server (-DNLIGHTEN_ENABLE_CDI_DEBUG=true).

 # CDI Trace Interceptor